twbs/bootstrap/site/content/docs/5.0/components/tooltips.md

       <td><code>null</code></td>
       <td>
         <p>To change Bootstrap's default Popper config, see <a href="https://popper.js.org/docs/v2/constructors/#options">Popper's configuration</a>.</p>
-        <p>When a function is used to create the configuration for Popper, it is called with an object that contains the Bootstrap's default configuration for Popper.
-It helps you use/merge the Bootstrap's default configuration with your own configuration.
-The function must return a configuration object for Popper</p>
+        <p>When a function is used to create the Popper configuration, it's called with an object that contains the Bootstrap's default Popper configuration.
+It helps you use and merge the default with your own configuration.
+The function must return a configuration object for Popper.</p>
       </td>
     </tr>
   </tbody>